-5 TSI ENE support to NSAs, Notified Bodies, representative bodies Agency F Art.
-6 and • On demand - Yes 6 TSI INF support to NSAs, Notified Bodies, representative bodies Agency F Art.
-6 and - On demand - Yes 7 TSI SRT support to NSAs, Notified Bodies, representative bodies Agency F Art.
-6 and On demand - Yes 8 TSI OPE support to NSAs, Notified Bodies, representative bodies Agency F Art.
-6 and - On demand - Yes 9 Revised and updated Application guide - incl. new TSIs Agency F Art.
-12 Regulation End 2014 - Yes
+Outputs 2014 Legal basis Planned timing KPI Achieved 6 TSI INF support to NSAs, Notified Bodies and representative bodies Agency Regulation Articles 6 and 12 Yes - Yes 7 TSI SRT support to NSAs, Notified Bodies and representative bodies Agency Regulation Articles 6 and 12 Yes - Yes 8 TSI OPE support to NSAs, Notified Bodies and representative bodies Agency Regulation Articles 6 and 12 Yes - Yes 9 Revised and updated Application guide - incl. new TSIs Agency Regulation Articles 12 End 2014 - Yes

-6.7 Architecture and use of registers
+6.7.
+Architecture and use of registers

 The Agency clarifies the purpose of the various registers and the rules for data provision as unreliable quality could result in a poor implementation of the regulation.
-The Agency accomplished dissemination activities (seminars, bilateral meetings, etc.) to ensure that all actors were fully aware of their scope and duties.
+The Agency accomplished dissemination activities

+(seminars, bilateral meetings, etc.) to ensure that all actors were fully aware of their scope and duties.
 In addition, the work of the Working Party on rationalisation of vehicle related registers which was launched in 2013 continued its activities.

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Interim report on rationalisation of vehicle related registers (NVR/ECVVR, ERATV, VKM, ECM), including CBA, allowing to decide the orientation for specifications amendments October 2014 (In agreement with EC, the deadline has moved to the end of 2014) 22 Yes 2 Application guides for NVR/ECVVR, ERATV, VKM and ERADIS kept up to date (Task B1 of VA Task Force) When necessary workshops with registration entities of the Member States (tentatively one 2008/57/EC Art.
-33, Ongoing - Yes workshop a year)
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Interim report on rationalisation of vehicle related registers (NVR/ECVVR, ERATV, VKM, ECM), including CBA, allowing to decide the orientation for specifications amendments Directive 2008/57/EC Articles 33 and 34 October 2014 - Yes 2 Application guides for NVR/ECVVR, ERATV, VKM and Eradis kept up to date (Task B1 of VA Task Force).
+When necessary, workshops with registration entities of the Member States (tentatively one workshop a year) Directive 2008/57/EC Articles 33 and 34 Ongoing - Yes

 Activity 7.
-Developing ERTMS (as System Authority)
+Developing the ERTMS (as a System Authority)

 The European Railway Traffic Management System (ERTMS) is an important industrial project for Europe and a major step for an interoperable railway system and the progressive establishment of an open market in the sector.
-The Agency fulfills the role of system authority for the ERTMS specifications.
-They are referenced in Annex A of the TSI on command control and signaling subsystems (CCS TSI).
+The Agency fulfils the role of system authority for the ERTMS specifications.
+They are referenced in Annex A of the TSI on command control and signalling sub-systems (CCS TSI).
 The operational rules specific for ETCS and GSM-R are defined in Appendix A of the TSI on operation and traffic management (OPE TSI).
 When requested by the European Commission, the Agency will provide its technical advice and opinions in the field of ERTMS.
 The Agency provides technical support to the ERTMS Coordinator in its work and initiatives.

-7.1 Change Control Management for ETCS and GSM-R
+7.1.
+Change Control Management for the ETCS and GSM-R

-As the system authority for ERTMS (ETCS and GSM-R), the Agency has been applying the change control management process to ensure that feedback and requests from the sector is being analysed with proper impact assessment for the maintenance of existing baselines and the development of future baselines in the fields of communication and train control.
-The work included the issue of guidelines for implementing ERTMS, improved test specifications, a definition of standard interfaces where appropriate, closing open points, a simplification of the specifications and improvements to their format (e.g. formal language).
-The Agency also has been integrating the result of work streams defined in the 2012 MoU, like the extensions on ATO (Automatic Train Operation), KMS (Key Management System), and carrier independence.
-The Agency also issued a new baseline, ensuring their backward compatibility.
+As the system authority for ERTMS (ETCS and GSM-R), the Agency has been applying the change control management process to ensure that feedback and requests from the sector are being analysed with proper impact assessment for the maintenance of existing baselines and the development of future baselines in the fields of communication and train control.
+The work included the issue of guidelines for implementing the ERTMS, improved test specifications, a definition of standard interfaces where appropriate, closing open points, a simplification of the specifications and improvements to their format (e.g. formal language).
+The Agency has also been integrating the result of work streams defined in the 2012 MoU, like the extensions on ATO (Automatic Train Operation), KMS (Key Management System) and carrier independence.
+The Agency also issued a new baseline, ensuring their backwards compatibility.